stackz-bueller/scryptsync/README.md

 ## Project Structure

-This repository contains a Scrivener project organized into the following structure:
+This repository contains a Scrivener project organized into folders and files that maintain the original binder structure.